 Long distance relationships can only work if both partners put their money where their genitals are.
-OK, that sounded weird, but what I mean, is that you have to make the logistical, life-rearranging commitment to one another for them to have any chance of working.
+OK, that sounded weird, but what I mean is that you have to make the logistical, life-rearranging commitment to one another for it to have any chance of working.
 Paradoxically, you end up with this weird dynamic where long distance relationships force you to make much more significant commitments to a person who you’ve had far less exposure to.
 It’s like buying a car when you’ve only seen one picture of it.

 Is it worth it?
 This is the question I get most often from readers.
 On one level, yes, it’s always worth it.
 Because even if the relationship goes down like a Malaysian Airlines flight,5 you will have learned a lot about yourself, about intimacy, and about commitment in the process.

 On another level, it’s hard to tell.
 Because when you’re stuck in a long distance relationship, you don’t really know what it’s like to date the other person.
 You only have this halfway, vague idea of what it’s like.

 Sure, you know their personality and their attractive qualities.
 But you don’t know the reality.
 You don’t know each other’s ticks.
 How she avoids eye contact when she’s sad.
 The way he leaves a mess in the bathroom and then denies making it.
 How she’s always late for important events.
 The way he makes excuses for his mother’s unacceptable behavior.
 Her tendency to talk through movies.
 His tendency to get easily offended at comments about his appearance.
 And so on.